adwait1-g/adwait1-g.github.io/_posts/2018-08-12-introduction-to-x86-assembly-programming.md

 ## 3\.
 Von-Neumann Architecture

-It is very important to understand the **blueprint / architecture** (This architecture means the design) of a computer system (and not ISA), because it will help in understanding why a particular set of instructions are required.
+It is very important to understand the **blueprint / architecture** (architecture here means the design) of a computer system (and not ISA), because it will help in understanding why a particular set of instructions are required.
 This is the famous **Von-Neumann Architecture** , which is the design of most of the modern systems.

 ![Von-newmann-arch](/assets/2018-08-12-introduction-to-x86-assembly-programming/von_neumann_arch.jpg)